raphael-proust/raphael-proust.github.io/code/vi-as-a-programming-language.md

 ...

 Disclaimer: this is not a vi-vs-emacs post.
-The comments of this post may apply to emacs as well – let me know if the do or don't.
+The comments of this post may apply to emacs as well – let me know if they do or don't.
 It just so happens that I use vi, and thus can comment on it, but have only been exposed to emacs for a few hours, and thus cannot make any serious comment on it.

 Disclaimer: this post does not claim that vi (and other editors which are programming languages) are better than editors which are not programming languages.